MicrosoftDocs/azure-ai-docs/articles/ai-services/multimodal-intelligence/document/custom/field-extraction.md

 ## Supported regions

-During the public preview, custom document field extraction model capabilities will only be available in the following Azure regions:
+During the public preview, custom document field extraction model capabilities are only available in the following Azure regions:

 * North Central US